jainj2305/face-detection/README.md

 # face-detection
-Face detection using cv2 in python
+Face detection using OpenCV in python